 Scaling Marketing Ownership

-Classic Agile talks about the product owner who is accountable for figuring out the ideal Product Backlog to maximize business value delivered by the product and overall profit from it.
-In a marketing context we talk about the Marketing Owner who tries to figure out the ideal Marketing Backlog to maximize business value that is achieved by impacting the customer buying/owning journey.
-What happens when there’s a team-of-teams? can one Marketing Owner still guide the whole team-of-teams?
+Classic Agile talks about the product owner who is accountable for figuring out the ideal Product Backlog to maximize the business value delivered by the product and overall profit from it.
+In a marketing context, we talk about the Marketing Owner who tries to figure out the ideal Marketing Backlog to maximize the business value that is achieved by impacting the customer buying/owning journey.
+What happens when there’s a team of teams? can one Marketing Owner still guide the whole team of teams?
 Some scaling frameworks (e.g. Large Scale Scrum LeSS) say yes (with considerable help from the teams when it comes to writing stories and some of the more tactical work of the Marketing Owner).
 Other frameworks (e.g. SAFe) say it isn’t realistic and separate responsibilities between a more strategic “Marketing Management” role (or Product Management in a development context) and a more tactical “Marketing Owner” that works more closely with 1-2 teams in a certain area.

 What is planning sprint to sprint isn’t enough?
 What if you need more predictability?